Frankambaa/TaskMaster/replit.md

 5. **Index Storage**: FAISS index is saved to disk for persistence
 6. **Query Processing**: User questions are embedded and matched against stored vectors
 7. **Response Generation**: Relevant chunks are used as context for GPT-4o to generate answers

+### Smart API Routing Flow
+1. **Question Analysis**: Incoming user question is analyzed for keyword matches
+2. **Rule Matching**: System checks active API rules by priority for keyword matches
+3. **API Execution**: If matched, executes configured curl command with placeholders replaced
+4. **Fallback to RAG**: If no API rule matches, falls back to standard RAG flow
+5. **Response Formatting**: API responses are formatted for display in chat interface

 ## External Dependencies